 - Once the pie crust has cooled, you can start the filling.
-In a large mixing bowl, whip the butter and sugar until fluffy, about 3-4 minutes.
-Then add in the cooled melted chocolate and mix until combined.
-Add ONE egg and then beat for 3-4 minutes on medium speed.
-Scrape down the sides and add the next egg and beat for additional 3 minutes.
-Repeat with last egg.
-Add vanilla and mix until combined.
+In the bowl of a stand mixer fitted with a paddle attachment, whip the butter and sugar on high speed 3 to 4 minutes, or until fluffy.
+Mix in the cooled chocolate until combined.
+Add 1 egg and beat 3 to 4 minutes on medium speed.
+Scrape down the sides of the bowl and add the next egg.
+Beat 3 minutes.
+Repeat with the last egg.
+Add vanilla and salt and mix until combined.

-- Spread filling evenly onto pie crust.
-Cover with saran wrap and place in the refrigerator for at least 4 hours, or overnight.
+- Spread filling evenly into pie crust.
+Cover with plastic wrap and place in the fridge at least 4 hours and up to overnight.

 - Make the whipped cream topping just before serving.
-Place medium-large sized mixing bowl and the beaters into the freezer for 10-20 minutes.
-Then pour the cream, sugar and vanilla into the chilled bowl.
-Beat on low until the ingredients are mixed together, then beat on high until a peak forms (about 2 minutes).
-Spread onto the chilled pie.
+Place a large bowl and the beaters from an electric mixer in the freezer 10 to 20 minutes.
+Add the cream, powdered sugar, and vanilla to the chilled bowl.
+Beat on low speed until combined, then beat on high 2 minutes, or until stiff peaks form.
+Spread evenly onto the chilled pie.

-- Garnish with chocolate shavings if desired.
+- Garnish with chocolate curls, if desired.
 Slice and serve!